The Sandstone Bird – by Edward Hitchcock

 Listen to the poem below:

-After publishing a scientific description of the dinosaur trackways of the Conneticut Valley, Edward Hitchcock also submitted an accompanying poem based on his research.
+After publishing a scientific description of the dinosaur trackways of the Connecticut Valley, Edward Hitchcock also submitted an accompanying poem based on his research.
 The publisher declined to print it however, so Edward submitted to the literary magazine, The Knickerbocker, under the pseudonym “Poetaster” instead.

 The natural history of this poem